SoK: A Comprehensive Security Analysis of Jailbreak Resilience in GPT and DeepSeek Models: Conclusion

 \section{Conclusion}

-In this paper, we presented the first in-depth evaluation of the jailbreak robustness of DeepSeek series models relative to GPT series models.
-Our experiments show that, although DeepSeek’s MoE architecture offers localized resilience to gradient-based and automated adversarial attacks, it lacks the broad-spectrum safety alignment exhibited by GPT-4, especially against human-crafted and prompt-based threats.
-DeepSeek models also exhibit inconsistent performance across high-risk semantic categories, such as misinformation and cybercrime, highlighting gaps in generalizable safety.
-In contrast, GPT models, especially GPT-4 and its Turbo variant, maintain lower ASR and more consistent refusal behavior.
-These findings underscore a fundamental trade-off between architectural efficiency and alignment robustness, highlighting the need for enhanced safety mechanisms in open-source models like DeepSeek to ensure secure and reliable AI deployment.
-Moreover, our analysis emphasizes that model architecture not only affects computational efficiency but also significantly shapes the attack surface and failure modes.
+In this paper, we presented a comprehensive evaluation of the jailbreak robustness of DeepSeek-series models compared with GPT-series models.
+Our results show that although DeepSeek demonstrates selective resilience to gradient-based and automated attacks, it lacks the broad and consistent safety alignment exhibited by GPT-4, particularly against human-engineered and prompt-based adversarial attacks.
+DeepSeek also shows uneven robustness across high-risk domains such as misinformation and cybercrime, revealing limitations in generalized safety alignment, whereas GPT models achieve lower ASRs and more consistent refusal behaviors.
+These findings highlight a trade-off between model capability and safety robustness, emphasizing the need for scalable alignment strategies to ensure reliable and trustworthy AI deployment.
+More broadly, our study shows that model scaling and alignment effectiveness jointly shape the attack surface and overall safety of modern LLMs.